alexanian/socratic-form-microscopy/_posts/2019-01-01-grading-my-2018-predictions.md

   - predictions
 ---

-In what is becoming a New Year's tradition, let's look at how accurately I predicted the future <a href="https://socratic-form-microscopy.com/2018/01/03/2018-predictions/">a year ago</a>.
+In what is becoming a New Year's tradition, let's look at how accurately I predicted the future <a href="{{ site.baseurl }}/2018/01/03/2018-predictions/">a year ago</a>.

 <h2>Canada</h2>
 <ol>